 Logging In: A player’s user name for logging in will be the player’s “firstname.lastname” (e.g. “bill.smith”).
 Click on the “Click here to retrieve your password” link to have the system email you password to you.
 Please contact VP League concerning issues with logging in to the website.
 Each person can change her/his password by clicking on the “Edit profile” link after logging in.
 Everyone is encouraged to click on the “Edit profile” link and make sure their contact information is up to date.

 Reporting Results: Results must be reported within one week of the scheduled match time – 0 points will be registered for both teams where match results are not received on time.
 Players must log in to the system before they can enter match results.
 Any player from either team may enter the match results.
 If the entered results are not accurate, please contact VP League to request a correction.
 In the case of a dispute, teams will have two weeks to submit their correction to the VP league as outlined above.
 After two weeks, no corrections to the results will be allowed, barring mitigating circumstances.
 Reporting time lines (based on the scheduled match time):

 - Results must be entered within 7 days.

 - Disputes or corrections must be submitted within 14 days.

 LEAGUE PARTICIPATION: All players that participate in the Edmonton Squash League must be a member of a Squash facility that has current status as an Affiliated Club of the Edmonton Squash League.
-No teams will be allowed from clubs whose affiliation for the previous year has not been completed.

 LEVELS OF PLAY: Teams are recommended to enter levels following guidelines set out by the Edmonton Squash League (ESL) as stated on the League Registration Poster.
 Individual players are responsible for ensuring that they play at the appropriate level.
 The ESL reserves the right to approve all team entries.